We Come in Pieces

 We Come in Pieces is the second live DVD by the alternative rock band Placebo.
 It was announced on 24 August 2011 and released on 31 October 2011.
 It was recorded during a Placebo concert in Brixton Academy, London, on 28 September 2010, the final show of the Battle for the Sun Tour.
 The live performance includes 20 songs, 15 of which were exclusive to that DVD.
+The name of the album is a tribute to the Irish band of the same name.

 The release has DVD, 2-disc deluxe, and Blu-ray editions.
 The deluxe and Blu-ray editions include a documentary film on the band's 2009–2010 tour.